sahasransu-kar/Python-basics/README.md

 # Python-basics
-This has all the important thing needed  for python The first program is hello world.
+This has all the important thing needed  for python.
+The first program is hello world.